 ExecuProv is a presentation and communication skills training company serving business professionals, Fortune 100 and 500 companies, government institutions and nonprofit organizations.
 Since 1983, its seminars and workshops have offered innovative techniques for public speaking, one-on-one communication, PowerPoint, leadership, meeting facilitation, humor, team-building, email communication and improved business writing skills training.

 The company also provides one-on-one public speaking and communication skills training via private coaching sessions (in person or via Zoom and other video conferencing platforms) for those who wish to prepare and rehearse speeches and presentations, and for those who wish to work through various on-the-job communication challenges.
 Class sessions for companies and groups are always custom-tailored.
 On-site presentation and open-enrollment communication skills classes are kept to a minimum to ensure highly-individualized attention.

 For references, please contact us at 714-550-9900

 Cherie Kerr, who founded ExecuProv in 1983, has provided a variety of classes on presentation and communication skills to hundreds of business professionals from Fortune 100 and 500 companies.
-Starting with a single public speaking class, ExecuProv’s offerings have expanded to include over a dozen workshops, as well custom-tailored courses designed for the needs of specific clients.
-Her clients include BP America, Ericsson, Toyota, Kawasaki, Mitsubishi, Ingram Micro, Bank One, Delta Dental, Experian, Foothill Capital, PacifiCare, Allergan, Universal Studios, Fluor Corporation, 3i Implant, ConAgra Foods, The Hilton Hotel and Marriott Hotel Corporations, California Trucking Association, Office Max/Boise, Volcom, Nissan, Honda, Kia, Bank of America, BJ’s Restaurant Brewhouse, Southern California Edison, Panasonic, Black & Decker and Office Depot, to name but a few.
+Starting with a single public speaking course, ExecuProv’s offerings have expanded to include over a dozen workshops, as well custom-tailored courses designed for the needs of specific clients.
+Her clients include Toyota, BP America, Ericsson, Kawasaki, Mitsubishi, Ingram Micro, Bank One, Yum!, Delta Dental, Experian, Foothill Capital, PacifiCare, Allergan, Universal Studios, Fluor Corporation, 3i Implant, ConAgra Foods, The Hilton Hotel and Marriott Hotel Corporations, California Trucking Association, Office Max/Boise, Volcom, Nissan, Honda, Kia, Bank of America, BJ’s Restaurant Brewhouse, Southern California Edison, Panasonic, Black & Decker, Mattel, and Office Depot, to name but a few.